mrmurphy/bs-prom/README.md

 # Prom

-A very simple module with a collection of functions for working with Javascript promises (`Js.Promise`) in ReasonML.
+A simple collection of functions for working with Javascript promises (`Js.Promise`) in ReasonML.

 # API